nereolopez/blog/_posts/2018-03-07-csharp-file-system.md

 date:   2018-03-07 07:00:00 +0100
 categories: software development
 ---
-*Note that this post belongs to the [C# Introduction Series]({{ site.baseurl }}{% post_url 2018-01-30-csharp-series-introduction %}) and that the code is hosted in this [Github repo](https://github.com/nereolopez/csharp-intro).
-The code relevant for this post is in the following files:*
-- Program.cs: entry point for the sample Console Application
-- FileSystemSamples.cs: where all the theory described here is shown.

-## Introduction
 There are several classes that come with the Framework that allow us to work with the File System:
 - System.IO.FileInfo
 - System.IO.DirectoryInfo